yilmazalican/team/README.md

 <pre> Install the requirements of the project</pre>
 <pre> Download the project</pre>
 <pre> run $pod install</pre>
+[IMPORTANT]We are using mergepbx for merging Xcode project config file for a comfortable teamwork and version control.
+Please do;
+<pre> brew install mergepbx. </pre>

 #### Development
 Currently we are accepting new team members to contribute.
 Feel free to contact us from eposta.alican@gmail.com or just make a pull request to master branch.